DanShappir/Emit/README.md

 * [Wikipedia autocomplete at JSFiddle](http://jsfiddle.net/dansh/kb1da60L/)
 * [Time flies like an arrow at JSFiddle](http://jsfiddle.net/dansh/qchopp1g/)

+## Design and implementation notes
+1. Emit observable sequences are always **hot**.
+This means they emit data as soon as they can, and to not need to be enabled.
+2. There is no subscribe / unsubscribe mechanism - simply attach a data consumer (function) to an observable sequence to start receiving data.
+3. There is no notification for end-of-data on an observable sequence.
+Consumers only receive notifications for data and for errors.
+4. Data sources for observable sequence are notified when consumers no longer require data, e.g. [head]().
+They can use this notification to release resources or detach from events.

 ## API
 Emit functions fall into two main categories: